 More of a concern is the suit fabric’s poor wrinkle resistance.
-The wrinkles are particularly pronounced in the trousers (crotch and back of knees) after just a few minutes of sitting.
+The creases are particularly pronounced in the trousers (crotch and back of knees) after just a few minutes of sitting.
 In fact, when I applied the standard wrinkle test – squeezing a handful of fabric then letting it go – the fabric became creased.
 While this may partly be a factor of the year-round weight, the same test applied to the similar weight but even finer fabric of two of my other MTM suits (9.1 oz super 120s and 8 oz super 130s) resulted in no noticeable creases.

-For me, the wrinkling is a tolerable shortcoming for a dark formal suit worn in dim lighting.
+For me, the creasing is a tolerable shortcoming for a dark formal suit worn in dim lighting.
 It is definitely outweighed by the great fit, appearance, and wearabilty in general and the opportunity to incorporate such rare traits as a proper evening waistcoat and grosgrain facing.
 Overall the tuxedo is an admirable offering from a company whose very name alludes to the high standards of formal wear.

 Disclosure: The garments reviewed in this post were provided at a discount for editorial purposes.